ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.plan.md

 * Meeting minutes are kept for every meeting.
 We review the meeting minutes from the previous meeting before each new meeting to reorient ourselves with what needs to be done.
+Group members also refer to the minutes throughout the iteration to make sure all items discussed in the meeting are implemented and addressed.

 #### Git / GitHub workflow